CiscoDevNet/catalystwan/catalystwan/models/configuration/feature_profile/README.md

 # Configuration Group - Creation of First and Second Layer

-This README document provides guidelines on creating configuration groups within the `vManage-client` repository.
+This README document provides guidelines on creating configuration groups within the `Cisco Catalyst SD-WAN SDK` repository.

 ## Guidelines for Creating Config Groups